Cleverking2003/kakadu/README.md

 - Core library (like C std library, with some stuff needed for kernel)

 ## Build and usage
 > Warning: At present, this OS in development state!
 We do not recommend to use it on actual PC.
-(Or use it at your own risk 😉)
+(Or use it at your own risk)

 To build OS yourself you need:
 - Make